 Deletes files from a disk.

-In Microsoft Windows, Kill supports the use of multiple-character (*) and single-character (?) wildcards to specify multiple files.
-However, on the Macintosh, these characters are treated as valid file name characters and can't be used as wildcards to specify multiple files.
+Kill supports the use of multiple-character (*) and single-character (?) wildcards to specify multiple files.

-This example uses the Kill statement to delete a file from a disk.
+This example uses the Kill function to delete a file from a disk.

 ' Assume TESTFILE is a file containing some data.
 Kill("TestFile") ' Delete file. ' Delete all *.TXT files in current directory.
 Kill("*.TXT")